Rudy Crew

-Rudolph Franklin "Rudy" Crew (born September 10, 1950) is an American educator, academic administrator, and former government employee who currently serves as President of Medgar Evers College.
+Rudolph Franklin "Rudy" Crew (born September 10, 1950) is an American educator, academic administrator, and former government employee who served as President of Medgar Evers College from 2013 to 2021.
 A lifelong educator and public school administrator, Crew served as Oregon's first Chief Education Officer in 2012 and 2013.
 Appointed by Governor John Kitzhaber, Crew oversaw the integrated public education system in Oregon from pre-kindergarten through college and career readiness.